TheThingsIndustries/generic-node-se/Software/app/README.md

 [basic_freertos](./basic_freertos) contains a basic FreeRTOS low power application that creates two threads and passes messages via a queue triggering a blinking LED with each passed message.

+[freefall_lorawan](./freefall_lorawan) contains a simple application to join via OTAA and waits to send a message until the device is free-falling

 [freertos_lorawan](./basic_freertos) contains a multi-thread FreeRTOS LoRaWAN Class A demo app that joins over OTAA and sends uplink data.